Prettiest Beach Towns in NSW

 Restaurant-wise, you’ll find plenty of spots to grab a bite along Kingscliff’s main streets, including Kingscliff Beach Hotel and popular seafood restaurant Fins.
 Kids will love sampling fresh regional produce at the Kingscliff Markets, held on the second and fourth Saturday of the month—or taking a trip to nearby Tropical Fruit World, where there is a range of rare, exotic fruits and wandering kangaroos.

-Situated at the mouth of the Macleay River, South West Rocks promise a picturesque escape for families.
+Situated at the mouth of the Macleay River, South West Rocks promise a picturesque escape for families in one of the prettiest beach towns in NSW.
 Surrounded by stunning sandy stretches and national parks, it’s a great spot for aspiring surfers and keen nature explorers.

 Touring the historic remains of the Trial Bay Gaol is often a popular pick with kids, as is checking out the Smoky Cape Lighthouse.
 The Yarriabini National Park is the perfect spot for a family picnic; especially if you’re keen on bird watching and taking a quick dip in a creek!